 Marcus Aurelius (121-180 CE) is considered one of the best, if not the best emperor of Rome.
 Called the “philosopher on the throne” he conducted prudent rule in a spirit of stoicism, respecting the senate.
-In 175 CE there was a rebellion of Avidius Cassius – his trusted general – what was a big shock for the Romans.
+In 175 CE there was a rebellion of Avidius Cassius – his trusted general – which was a big shock for the Romans.

-Avidius Cassius was born around 130 CE He began his political and military career during the reign of Emperor Antoninus Pius (138-161 CE).
-He took the office of quaestor (he was responsible for financial affairs) in 154 CE, so that at the end of Antonius Pius’s rule he would become a legion of the legion in Mezja, in order to protect the province against the Sarmatians.
+Avidius Cassius was born around 130 CE.
+He began his political and military career during the reign of Emperor Antoninus Pius (138-161 CE).
+He took the office of quaestor (he was responsible for financial affairs) in 154 CE so that at the end of Antonius Pius’s rule he would become a legion of the legion in Mezja, in order to protect the province against the Sarmatians.

 During the rule of Lucius Verus and Marcus Aurelius, he served in the war with the Parthians as a legate of the III Gallica legion.
 Avidius Cassius proved his commanding skills by defeating the Parthians at Dura-Europos around 164 CE and conquering the cities of Selution and Ctesiphon.
 For his achievements, Cassius was included on senatorial lists.

 In 166 CE, under the general command of co-communist Lucius Werus, Cassius, led by one of the legions, took part in another campaign against the Party.
 Roman victories caused rumours that Cassius crossed the Indus River, which was not true but emphasized the admiration of Roman society for his skill.